Not the smoothest journey to Bunaken

 We were guided to the ferry by a man from the ticket office, weaving through alleyways at the harbours market, the overbearing smell of fish filling the hot air.
 Reaching the waters edge, a group of locals were piling planks of wood and building materials onto a small boat.
 Our guide gestured for us to get on board.
 This did not resemble a public ferry at all.
 Where were all the passengers?

 We were staying at Panorama Dive Resort situated on the West coast of Bunaken.
-After offloading from the ferry it dawned that there were no taxis or even cars on the island.
-Nick convinced a local guy with a motorbike to take us for 20k IDR each.
-We couldn’t both fit with our backpacks, so had to go one by one.
+After offloading from the ferry it soon dawned that there were no taxis or even cars on the island.
+So Nick convinced a local guy with a motorbike to take us for 20k IDR each, but we couldn’t both fit on his bike with our backpacks and had to go one by one.

 Before our trip I made a few promises to my Mum and myself.
 One; don’t get on the back of a bike without a helmet.
 Two; don’t travel alone with strangers.
-There I was (merely 3 weeks in) and about to break two of them.
-I’d never been on a bike before.
-Clinging to the drivers shirt with sweaty palms, we raced along tropical paths, off-roading through the jungle.
-Genuinely I thought I was being kidnapped (rookie assumption of the day number 2!)
+There I was (merely 3 weeks in) and about to break two of them!
+Clinging onto the drivers shirt with sweaty palms, we raced along tropical paths, off-roading through the jungle.
+Genuinely I thought I was being kidnapped.

 Snorkelling in Bunaken National Park